malramsay64/phd-thesis/03_Dynamics/methods.md

-Independent configurations in molecular dynamics are typically considered configurations separated by more than the structural relaxation time.
+Independent configurations in molecular dynamics are typically considered configurations separated by more than the structural relaxation time and with enough key-frames
+I can sample the equilibrium configuration.

 ## Dynamics Quantities